 With seven wins under its belt, Ireland is the most successful country in the history of Eurovision.
 Dana was the first to get the honour with

 All Kinds Of Everything in 1970.
 She was followed by the King of Eurovision, Johnny Logan, who has won the competition three times: What’s Another Year? in 1981, Hold Me Now in ’87 and Why Me?’ sung by Linda Martin in Sweden in ’92.
-And we’re back in Sweden again this year hoping Ryan Dolan can bring back the trophy.
+And we’re in Denmark again this year hoping Can-linn Feat.
+Kasey Smith can bring back the trophy.
 The Golden Years

 The 90s were of course Ireland’s golden years with three Eurovision wins in a row, followed by a seventh win in Norway in ’96.
 However our win in 1994 is the most memorable; not for the song but for the interval act who stole the show (and our hearts) that night.
 The sight of over 100 simultaneously tapping feet was breathtaking and when it finished the audience stood up and cheered elatedly.